 Can an Estate Get a Refund of Tax Paid on Assets Later Found to Be Worthless?

 - March 13th, 2020

 What if your heirs pay an estate tax on assets they inherit that are later found to be worthless due to fraud?
 Is the estate eligible for a refund?
 Here’s what happened in the case of a New Jersey estate after the huge Madoff swindle was uncovered.

 When New Jersey resident Theodore Warshaw died in 2006, his estate was valued at more than $1.8 million.
-Because any amounts in an estate above $675,000 are subject to estate tax in New Jersey, Mr. Warshaw’s executors paid $88,677 to the state.
+Because at the time any amounts in an estate above $675,000 were subject to estate tax in New Jersey, Mr. Warshaw’s executors paid $88,677 to the state.